-(Highlight) Local Example: Project Connect Long Term Vision Plan
+Local Example: Project Connect Long Term Vision Plan

 Project Connect is Capital Metro's long-term vision plan to create a high-capacity public transportation network serving Austin and the Central Texas region.
 The goal of Project Connect is to provide the region with an efficient, sustainable public transportation system that can help relieve congestion on our transportation network.
-It focuses on providing short-term enhancements for its existing services such as MetroRail, MetroRapid, and MetroExpress, while also investing in a long-term high-capacity public transportation of Capital Metro's fleet, the potential automation of transit vehicles, and the use of dedicated pathways.
+It focuses on providing short-term enhancements for its existing services such as MetroRail, MetroRapid, and MetroExpress, while also investing in a long-term high-capacity public transportation system.
+These long-term investments focus on several things, such as the electrification of Capital Metro's fleet, the potential automation of transit vehicles, and the use of dedicated pathways.